 Requirements:

 5.2.1 All the requirements of this standard for land and animals must be met for the duration of the conversion period before the resulting product may be considered as organic.
 Land and animals may be converted simultaneously.

-5.2.2 The start of the conversion period shall be calculated from the date of application for agreement with the control body.

-Regional or other exception

-The conversion period may be calculated retroactive to the application only on the basis of sound and incontrovertible evidence of full application of the standard for a period at least as long as 4.2.3

-5.2.3 Where existing animals on a farm are converted to organic they shall undergo a one- time minimum conversion period at least according to the following schedule: